-The 11th annual Houston Holi: FESTIVAL OF COLORS 2018 is the largest HOLI celebration in the USA attracting over 15,000 revelers each year.
-It will be held on Saturday March 24, 12 - 5pm at the Houston Farm & Ranch, a sprawling natural indoor/outdoor park near I-10 & Hwy 6.
+The 11th annual Houston Holi: FESTIVAL OF COLORS 2018 is the largest HOLI celebration in the USA attracting thousands of revelers each year.
+It will be held on Saturday March 24th, 12 - 5pm at Crown Festival Park, a brand new outdoor park on 59 and Brazos River Turnaround in Sugar Land.

-The 11th annual Houston Holi: Festival of Colors is the largest Holi celebration in the USA attracting over 15,000 revelers each year.
-Highlights include all day Color Throwing, Music Festival with Live Singers, Dace Party with DJs spinning Bollywood & EDM, Cultural Performances, Free Carnival Rides, and Ceremonial Holi Bonfire lighting.
-The festival will be teaming with Indian merchandise and a delicious Indian street food festival.
-This is a family friendly event and Everyone is Welcome.
+The 11th annual Houston Holi: Festival of Colors is the largest Holi celebration in the USA attracting thousands of revelers each year.
+Highlights include all day Color Throwing, Music Festival with Live Singers, Dance Party with DJs spinning Bollywood, EDM & Bhangra Cultural Performances, Free Carnival Rides, and Ceremonial Holi Bonfire lighting.
+The festival will be teaming with Indian vegetarian street food festival.
+This is an family friendly event and everyone is welcome.
 Please wear white clothing that you’re not afraid to get colored.
 The herbal color powder is skin-safe and will be available at the festival for a nominal cost.
 There is a color free zone where the sponsor and food booths are located.
 The Kids Rides & Carnival area is also a color free zone.
-Houston Holi is organized by Masala Radio & supporting non-profit community organizations are Gujarati Samaj of Houston, India Culture Center and Hindus of Greater Houston.
+Houston Holi is organized by Masala Radio with support from non-profit community organizations - Gujarati Samaj of Houston, India Culture Center and Hindus of Greater Houston.

 TRADITIONAL HOLI IN INDIA